trozler/ImageToPoints/README.md

 ### Important notes

 - The number of sample points can be increased in `main.js`.
 - This code makes use of a fork I made of the [imagetracerjs library](https://github.com/trozler/imagetracerjs).
+The API is used to convert an image to svg.

 ### How to run